The Legal Cheek View

 As already mentioned, this is not the place for the more laidback, with the trade-off for such great exposure and pay being “high stress and long hours”.
 This spy explains: “Long hours are expected and are often not praised enough.
 Trainees are ranked based on their billable hours to supervisors every week.”
 But it may not be all that bad, with others stressing that the work/life balance is “actually much better than expected”.
 How much can a new rookie really expect when they’re bringing home one of the biggest pay packets the City has to offer?

 One merrier newbie reports: “it is practice group specific (forget it if you are in cap markets) but in my current seat I can leave at 6pm and, if necessary, log back in at home.
 I have also been travelling on weekends much to my surprise.”
 Another details that they “have very little time during the week to do much beyond work, but weekends have been respected for the most part.”
-For those putting in the late nights, a £30 Deliveroo allowance and taxis post-8 pm might offer some consolation, while those hungry after a busy morning can expect “great quality, good vegetarian options and an affordable lunch” in the firm’s canteen.
+For those putting in the late nights, a £30 Deliveroo allowance and taxis post-8 pm might offer some consolation.

 The firm’s social life is said to be fairly flexible, with “a good number of socials” although without the pressure to attend too many such events, if socialising with your co-workers isn’t quite your thing.
 While last-minute drop outs due to work pressures do inevitably occur, the socials are usually “moderately well-attended”.

 Those who are big fans of flexible working, expect to be disappointed; we are told Cleary makes all its recruits come into the office for the first three months of their training contract.
-After that, however, you get to relish the benefits of “good tech equipment” provided by the firm, which includes a monitor, web cam, keyboard and mouse, though some wish there was a budget for a desk and chair.
-The firm allows up to two WFH days per week.
+Once you’ve served your time, however, the firm allows up to two WFH days per week and trainees can then relish the “good tech equipment” provided by the firm, which includes a monitor, web cam, keyboard and mouse.